cr0atz/MediatorPro/replit.md

 The backend uses Express.js with Node.js and TypeScript, designed with RESTful APIs.
 Authentication is handled via Replit Authentication (OpenID Connect) and Passport.js, with PostgreSQL-backed session storage.
 API routes are organized by feature domain, include middleware-based authentication, and provide consistent error responses.
 File uploads are managed by Multer, supporting PDF, DOC, and DOCX formats.

 ### Data Storage Solutions
-The primary database is Neon PostgreSQL, a serverless solution, with Drizzle ORM for type-safe queries.
+The primary database is PostgreSQL with Drizzle ORM for type-safe queries.
 The schema includes Users, Cases, Parties, Documents, Case Notes, AI Analyses, and Sessions, with clear relationships.
-Google Cloud Storage is used for document object storage, integrated with Replit's sidecar service for credentials and supporting custom ACLs and signed URLs.
+For self-hosted deployments, documents are stored in local file system with a custom LocalFileStorageService that implements secure file access control and path traversal prevention.
+For Replit/cloud deployments, Google Cloud Storage can be used as an alternative.

 ### UI/UX Decisions
 The platform features a custom design system based on Shadcn's "New York" style variant, ensuring accessibility and responsiveness.
 Icons are provided by Lucide React for consistent visual elements.
 The layout for parties is structured with dedicated columns for applicants and respondents, enhancing clarity for multi-party cases.
 A comprehensive document viewer system supports PDF, DOCX (converted to HTML via mammoth.js), and XLSX (rendered as HTML tables via xlsx library), with a fallback for unsupported formats.